ewaldc/My-Book-Live/debian/debian 8 (Jessie)/README.md

 ## Installing your own, clean Debian 8 (Jessie) ##

-Martin Höfling has written a superb blog on this topic.
+Martin Höfling was written a superb blog on this topic.
 There is absolutely nothing I can add to improve on his very clear outline posted [here](https://www.schwabenlan.de/en/post/2015/04/clean-debian-install-on-mybook-live-nas/)